 Chinese Garden Discovery Cart

 Discovery Carts are engaging and educational mobile exhibits that offer new learning experiences to garden visitors.
-The Chinese cart encourages visitors to learn through culturally-themed activities involving Chinese opera masks, traditional Chinese instruments, poetry, Chinese apothecary, architecture, and Chinese tea preparation all of which highlight the scholars' garden.
+The Chinese Garden cart encourages visitors to learn through culturally-themed activities involving Chinese opera masks, musical instruments, poetry, apothecary, architecture, and tea preparation, all of which highlight the scholars' garden.